 A marketing budget describes how much money the business has allotted to the marketing team to pursue the initiatives and goals they have listed and identified.

 When you draft the plan and evaluate your course of action, note the estimated cost, assets, and time required to achieve the stated goals; this will help when it comes time to set the actual budget.

 Additionally, setting a marketing budget will ensure you don’t lose sight of the financial aspect of things during execution and implementation.

-Even if your marketing team uses many free channels and platforms, it’s best to prepare for “hidden” costs.
+Even if your marketing team uses many free channels and platforms, preparing for “hidden” costs is best.

 Depending on how many individual expenses you have, it might make sense to itemize this budget based on the specific things you intend to pay for.

 - Outsourcing marketing costs to a marketing agency or other provider

 - Paid promotions

 - Events (the ones that you will host and attend)